cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 - MUST give independent values for distinct (msg, DST, length) inputs.
 Meeting this requirement is slightly subtle.
-As one example, simply hashing the concatenation DST || msg does not work, because in this case distinct (DST, msg) pairs whose concatenations are equal will return the same output (e.g., ("AB", "CDEF") and ("ABC", "DEF")).
+As a simplified example, hashing the concatenation msg || DST does not work, because in this case distinct (msg, DST) pairs whose concatenations are equal will return the same output (e.g., ("AB", "CDEF") and ("ABC", "DEF")).
-The variants defined in this document handle this issue by concatenating a prefix-free encoding of DST with msg.
+The variants defined in this document use a prefix-free encoding of DST to avoid this issue.

-- MUST use the domain separation tag DST to ensure that invocations of cryptographic primitives inside of expand\_message are domain separated from all invocations outside of expand\_message.
+- MUST use the domain separation tag DST to ensure that invocations of cryptographic primitives inside of expand\_message are domain separated from invocations outside of expand\_message.
-For example, if the expand\_message variant uses a hash function H, (an encoding of) DST MUST be either prepended or appended to the input to each invocation of H (for consistency, prepending is the RECOMMENDED approach).
+For example, if the expand\_message variant uses a hash function H, an encoding of DST MUST be either prepended or appended to the input to each invocation of H (appending is the RECOMMENDED approach).

 - SHOULD read msg exactly once, for efficiency when msg is long.